-It has been a whirlwind of activity at my very first time attending RMOUG.
+My very first time attending RMOUG was a whirlwind of activity.
 This show is one of the ultimate user group events I have attended.
-I am not going to say it’s the “best” since the shows I have attended over the years have always been great.
+I am not going to say it’s the “best”, since the shows I have attended over the years have always been great.
 Naturally the suite of volunteers at the show from the RMOUG membership has allowed this show to tick along like the well-oiled machine it has become over the years.

 I spent Monday afternoon at a client site some 25 miles from Denver in a small berg called Broomfield.
-Once at the hotel by 6pm I was off to a VIP event for Oracle*Ace’s and speakers at RMOUG.
-That event was well attended and the Rock Bottom brewery instantly became my favourite hangout in Denver.
+Once at the hotel by 6pm, I was off to a VIP event for Oracle*Ace’s and speakers at RMOUG.
+That event was well attended and the Rock Bottom brewery instantly became my favorite hangout in Denver.

-The focus of technical presentations was a combination of a handful of topics of which Exadata for me was most engaging.
-Many of the industry giants were present and I especially enjoyed seeing some of the familiar faces I have come to know and “love” over the 23 years I have been attending and presenting at Oracle user group and vendor events.
+The focus of technical presentations was a combination of a handful of topics.
+Exadata was, for me, most engaging.
+Many of the industry giants were present, and I especially enjoyed seeing some of the familiar faces I have come to know and “love” over the 23 years I have been attending and presenting at Oracle user group and vendor events.

-Pythian facilitated a discussion on Tuesday centering on how we attract and retain some of the top minds in the tech industry.
-The attendance was good and there were some dynamic exchanges of dialogue between the floor and the panel.
-Attendees were keenly curious about Pythian’s approach to keeping their people on the cusp of emerging technologies.
+Pythian facilitated a discussion on Tuesday, centering on how we attract and retain some of the top minds in the tech industry.
+The attendance was good, and there were some dynamic exchanges of dialogue between the floor and the panel.
+Attendees were keenly curious about Pythian’s approach to keep their people on the cusp of emerging technologies.
 There were lots of acknowledging smiles and head nods as the panel and the floor conversed on a free form set of session topics.

-Show recommendation … full marks; right technical content, excellent networking opportunity for attendees and exhibitors.
+Show recommendation?
+Full marks: right technical content and excellent networking opportunity for attendees and exhibitors.

 Interested in working with Michael?
 Schedule a tech call.